 - Leaders and managers who support and inspire staff, developing them, encouraging them to use their strengths and giving them the autonomy and accountability to work towards clear goals, are seen as engaging.

-Engagement is influenced by the culture of the organisation, leadership and management style, internal communications, levels of trust and respect, and organisational reputation.
+Engagement is influenced by the culture of the organization, leadership and management style, internal communications, levels of trust and respect, and organizational reputation.
 Critical for building employee engagement, and building effective performance, is an employee’s commitment and the ‘extent to which the employee derives enjoyment, meaning, pride and inspiration from something or someone in the organisation’, (Lockwood, 2007).

-In terms of engaging with the disaffected it seem that trust in the organisation’s senior management is a major issue for those who are disengaged.
-It may be that having trust does not directly influence engagement levels but research suggest that where trust is lacking, disengagement results.
+In terms of engaging with the disaffected, it seems that trust in the organization’s senior management is a major issue for those who are disengaged.
+It may be that having trust does not directly influence engagement levels but research suggests that where trust is lacking, disengagement results.

-Organisations which are characterised as an ‘employer of choice’ are more likely to have high levels of employee engagement which they create with workplace environments where employees feel respected and valued, and feel a connection with the organisation such that they are willing to exert discretionary effort in the pursuit of its success.
+Organizations which are characterized as an ‘employer of choice’ are more likely to have high levels of employee engagement which they create with workplace environments where employees feel respected and valued, and feel a connection with the organization such that they are willing to exert discretionary effort in the pursuit of its success.